Outreach Ministries

 Sewing Ministry

-Meet the first and third Tuesday of each month.
+Meets the first and third Tuesday of each month.
 They serve our community by making quilts, adult bibs, lap quilts, bags, and masks.

 WARM Shelter